 - Discuss the structure of an atom, and how our understanding of its structure has changed over the past 200 years.

-Work safely in a chemical laboratory and carry out basic chemical techniques such as making solutions, performing titraions, purifying substances, chromatography, etc.
+- Work safely in a chemical laboratory and carry out basic chemical techniques such as making solutions, performing titrations, purifying substances, chromatography, etc.